 Overview

-The 2022 National Tribal Leaders Climate Change Summit will convene leaders from Tribes and First Nations to advance tribal climate change policy and action.
+The 2022 National Tribal Leaders Climate Change Summit will convened leaders from Tribes and First Nations to advance tribal climate change policy and action.

 When: November 28-30, 2022

-What: The Summit will engage Tribal leaders, citizens, staff, youth and collaborators in conversation about navigating the cultural, economic, and social challenges of climate change.
-Our goals include:
+What: The Summit engaged Tribal leaders, citizens, staff, youth and collaborators in conversation about navigating the cultural, economic, and social challenges of climate change.
+Our goals included:

-- Hear from Tribal communities on the frontlines of climate change;
+- Hearing from Tribal communities on the frontlines of climate change;

-- Explore what a just transition looks like for diverse Tribal Nations; and
+- Exploring what a just transition looks like for diverse Tribal Nations; and

-- Discuss how Tribal sovereignty and co-management can advance climate action.
+- Discussing how Tribal sovereignty and co-management can advance climate action.

 - Tribal leaders, staff, and interested citizens;